xaaha/hulak/README.md

 ```

 `getValueOf` looks for the value of the `key` inside the `file_name.json` file.
 Since responses of the api requests are saved in `file_name_response.json` file in the same directory, you don't need to provide `_response.json` suffix when using `getValueOf`.
 If multiple `file_name.json` is found, hulak recurces through the directory and uses the first file match.
-SO, it's recommended that you use a unique name for each file.
+So, it's recommended that you use a unique name for each file.
 You can also provide the exact file location instead of `file_name` as `./e2etests/test_collection/graphql_response.json`

 - `"key"` and `"file_name"`: Should be surrounded by double quotes (Go template).
-- `key` you are looking for could in a nested example as well.
+- `key` you are looking for could in a nested object as well.
 For example, `user.name` means give me the name inside the user's object.
 You can esacpe the dot (.) with single curly brace like `{user.name}`.
 Here, `user.name` is considered a `key`.
+- `file_name` could be the only file name or the entire file path from project root.
+If only name is provided, first match will be used.

 ```yaml
 # name is inside the user object in the user.json file